 COMPLETE TRAINING AND EXAM

-The Nutrition Genome exam consists of 12 modules and 185 questions.
+The Nutrition Genome exam consists of 14 modules and 185 questions.
 Each exam module follows the same order of the Nutrition Genome nutrigenomics training program and can be taken at your own pace.
-We provide printable PDF’s as well as audio podcasts for each module.

 BECOME A RECOMMENDED PRACTITIONER